Hami1ton/rulebased_stream_pattern/flink-drools-pattern/README.md

 - execute main function

-- input values as bellow and press enter in your netcat terminal
+- in your netcat terminal, type values as bellow and hit return
 ```
 1,80
 2,90